Sat April 28, 2012

 TEYES: I think none of it.
 I think if anything, it just kept on growing.

-TEYES: They were not seriously entertaining like the possibility of getting their money at its lower rate.
-Later on, they demanded too much money from me, which I just couldn't honor it.
+TEYES: They were not seriously entertaining like, the possibility of getting their money at a slower rate, later on.
+They demanded too much money from me, which I just couldn't honor it.

 RAZ: So he's currently in default, and he's hired a lawyer to try and help him consolidate.

-RAZ: Now, why does it matter whether Emmanuel or Josh, who we heard from earlier, why does it matter whether they're settled with debt?
-Well, most economists, including Chris deRitis from Moody's, argue that it means they're unlikely to do things that benefit the overall economy any time soon, like buy houses or new cars or start a family.
+RAZ: Now, why does it matter whether Emmanuel or Josh - who we heard from earlier - why does it matter whether they're settled with debt?
+Well, most economists - including Cris deRitis, from Moody's - argue that it means they're unlikely to do things that benefit the overall economy anytime soon, like buy houses or new cars, or start a family.

-CHRIS DERITIS: There's been a lot of talk of making comparisons of the student loan debt bubble to the subprime mortgage bubble or to the housing bubble - it's not quite to that level.
-So I don't think this is a bubble that's going to burst and bring down the financial system, but it is something that is going to affect our long-run ability to grow.
+CRISTIAN DERITIS: There's been a lot of talk of making comparisons of the student loan debt bubble to the subprime mortgage bubble or to the housing bubble - it's not quite to that level.
+So I don't think this is a bubble that's going to burst and bring down the financial system.
+But it is something that is going to affect our long-run ability to grow.

 SANCHEZ: Right.
-Well, remember the minority students - certainly low-income minority students in particular - are eligible for grants.
-I mean, but the grants that they're getting - Pell Grants in particular - used to buy maybe two-thirds of years worth of college education, now barely a third.
+Well, remember, the minority students - certainly, low-income minority students, in particular - are eligible for grants.
+I mean, but the grants that they're getting - Pell Grants, in particular - used to buy maybe two-thirds of a year's worth of a college education.

-That forces them to take out a lot of loans - some of those are subsidized, some of them are not, some of them are private, some of them are federal.
+SANCHEZ: That forces them to take out a lot of loans.
+Some of those are subsidized, some of them are not; some of them are private; some of them are federal.
 And there's a good chunk of state aid as well.

 RAZ: What effect, do you think, the increased rate of loans has had on the increased rate of college tuition?